This tiny town witnessed the very first landing on Normandy on June 6th, 1944.

 The first bunker assaulted on d-day is now part of the museum dealing with the landing of the 4th US Division.

 On D’day, the paratroopers were scattered all over Normandy.
-200 men from the 507th PIR escaped the floods of the Merderet river and gather in a tiny village on the high grounds overlooking the marshes.
+200 men from the 507th PIR escaped the floods of the Merderet river and gathered in a tiny village on the high grounds overlooking the marshes.

 Several of them were saved by the villagers of Graignes.
 During the next days, the paratroopers engaged forward elements from the 17th SS Panzerdivision.